LLNL/TourRobotDance/README.md

 ## Motivation

 Tours of high performance computer (HPC) data centers are an increasingly common activity.
-Most datacenters aren't very dynamic: they're rows upon rows of similar racks of computing nodes and disk drawers.
+Most data centers aren't very dynamic: they're rows upon rows of similar racks of computing nodes and disk drawers.
 The most interesting visual component of these racks are either some blinking lights or large branding/logo skins applied to the outside rack row.
 Each cluster offers the same viewing experience.
 Essentially: you've seen one cluster, you've seen 'em all.

 Robotic tape libraries can stand out from the crowd in an HPC data center.
 Unfortunately, well-tuned robotic tape libraries aren't much more active than their compute cluster counterparts.
-A smoothly running tape library achieves efficienty by moving its robots as little as possible.
+A smoothly running tape library achieves efficiency by moving its robots as little as possible.

 So, for tour groups, it's desirable to put the robotic tape libraries into a tour mode.
-This software packages is that tour mode; it makes the robots "dance" and move about.
+This software package is that tour mode; it makes the robots "dance" and move about.
 It strives to create visually interesting patterns of movement for the tour groups to observe.

 ## Pre-Reqs